GoogleChrome/web.dev/src/site/content/en/fast/optimize-css-background-images-with-media-queries/index.md

 Here's the meaning of each of the properties used:

 - `background-position: center center`: Center the image vertically and horizontally.
-- `background-repeat: no-repeat:` Show the image only once.
+- `background-repeat: no-repeat` Show the image only once.
 - `background-attachment: fixed:` Avoid making the background image scroll.
 - `background-size: cover:` Resize the image to cover the entire container.
 - `background-image: url(images/background-desktop.jpg):` The URL of the image.